rawnly/splash-cli/README.md

 * [alecrust](http://github.com/alecrust)

 ### How can I contribute?
 Hi thank you for the interest!
-[Here](CONTRIBUTING.md) you can find all what you need to know about.
+[Here](/.github/CONTRIBUTING.md) you can find all what you need to know about and [here](/docs/ROADMAP.md) you can find some things that I'd like to improve.

----

 ## :space_invader: Related Stuff
 * [Splash CLI Website](https://splash-cli.now.sh) - Powered by [`Next.js`](https://nextjs.org) you can take a look at the code [here](https://github.com/splash-cli/splash-cli-website/).